wylis-hodor/web3-security-research/README.md

 - **Technical depth** — I build working PoCs and Foundry tests for every finding.
 - **Breadth of coverage** — From staking logic and accounting drift to ERC20 approvals and dust handling.
 - **Consistency** — A systematic approach that can scale across protocols.

+Also note I have deep development abilities in C/C++, as well as python and javascript testing ability.

 ---